sunrise-php/docs/docs/reference/routing-annotations.md

 ## RequestBody

-Used to bind a request body to an operation parameter.
+Used to bind a request body to an action parameter.

 > If you need to override the [default error status code](/docs/reference/app-parameters.md#router_request_body_parameter_resolver_default_error_status_code), set it in the `errorStatusCode` parameter of the annotation.